cncf/toc/tags/tag-charters/security-charter.md

 Distributed deployments across heterogeneous infrastructure are increasingly common for cloud native applications.
-Without common ways to programatically ensure consistent policy, it is increasingly difficult to evaluate system architecture security at scale.
+Without common ways to programmatically ensure consistent policy, it is increasingly difficult to evaluate system architecture security at scale.
 Emerging common architectural patterns offer the opportunity improve overall security in cloud native systems.